BACK TO INDEX

 The notion of input to state stability (ISS) qualitatively describes stability of the mapping from initial states and inputs to internal states (and more generally outputs).
 This entry focuses on the definition of ISS and a discussion of equivalent characterizations.

 2. P. Bastiaens, M. R. Birtwistle, N. Bluthgen, F. J. Bruggeman, K.-H. Cho, C. Cosentino, A. de la Fuente, J. B. Hoek, A. Kiyatkin, S. Klamt, W. Kolch, S. Legewie, P. Mendes, T. Naka, T. Santra, E.D.
 Sontag, H. V. Westerhoff, and B. N. Kholodenko.
 Silence on the relevant literature and errors in implementation.
 Nature Biotech, 33:336-339, 2015.
-[PDF] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: